miguelsilva5989/fps-lang/README.md

 # FPS Lang

-A "frames per second" meme language to learn how to develop a compiler.
+A "frames per second" meme language 👌

+The concept of this language is to execute statements on a *per frame* level.

+This is based on the book [Crafting Interpreters](https://craftinginterpreters.com/)

 ## Logic